 The shooting was one kind of trauma.
 The feeling of abandonment that I feel from being completely forgotten and ignored by the university is something else altogether.
 Does this keep me up at night?
 Sometimes.
 Am I hurt?
 Very.
 But I persist.

-This isn’t to say that all people have abandoned me.
+This isn’t to say that everyone has abandoned me.
 I regularly talk to Jon Marks, my graduate advisor and confidant.
 Apart from my family, Jon and Peta Katz sustained me through this endeavor and continue to.
 Before the shooting, they were some of the most important influences in my life and I know that I can always rely on them.
 For that I am truly thankful.

 This last year has taught me a lot.
 It’s taught me that I am expendable, even in extenuating circumstances.
-But has also taught me that I have the ability to persist and I do so with a huge network of support: Sarah Pollock (partner), Amelie Johnson (daughter), Jon and Peta, my mom, my new cohort at UTSA, my new professors, Dianna (Ame’s mom who takes care of my little girl).
-For that I am grateful.
+But has also taught me that I have the ability to persist and I do so with a huge network of support.

 UPDATE 2021: I’ve been taken off the faculty website despite still teaching a course or two a year.
 I’m not even included as past graduate students despite earning my MA in the department.